maria-antoniak/maternal-health-principles/README.md

 We include responses for three cohorts: birthing people (recruited via Prolific), healthcare workers (recruited via Prolific), and workshop participants (opted into a workshop on "maternal health equity").

 All participants consented to participation in this research study and to having their responses recorded and shared publicly.
-Our study was approved by the IRB and the Allen Institute for AI.
+Our study was approved by the IRB at the Allen Institute for AI.

 <br><br>